Credit for Prior Language Instruction

 Credit for previous foreign language learning can be awarded when a student applies to the chair of the Modern Languages Department, requesting that credit be allowed for lower levels of a language up to a maximum of 12 semester credit hours; completes an equal number of semester hours in higher level language courses at Oakton in that language; and earns a minimum grade of B in each of these upper level language courses.

-Students who wish to have credits transferred from foreign colleges or universities must have transcripts evaluated by Educational Credential Evaluators, Inc., in Milwaukee, Wisconsin.
+Students who wish to have credits transferred from foreign colleges or universities must have transcripts evaluated by Educational Perspectives.
 Oakton requires the catalog-match approach.
-Contact Advising and Counseling for information.
+Contact Advising Services for information.

-Make sure you have been officially accepted at Oakton and you have earned at least six credits at the College with a grade of C or better.
+- Have already earned at least six credit hours at Oakton with a grade of C or better.

 - Download and complete the Credit for Prior Language Instruction application.
 This is also available in the Language Lab (Room 2446, Des Plaines or C132, Skokie) or the Division of Liberal Arts office (Room 2430, Des Plaines).

 - Submit completed application with a copy of your unofficial Oakton transcript showing an A or B in a higher-level foreign language course(s) to the Division of Languages, Humanities, and the Arts office (Room 2430, Des Plaines), or mail to Oakton Community College, 1600 East Golf Road, Des Plaines, IL 60016, attention Marguerite Solari.

 - After your application has been approved, you will receive an authorization form from Marguerite Solari, Ph.D., chair of Modern Languages.